falcosecurity/driverkit/docs/builder.md

 can just be the ID of the distribution you are implementing, as taken reading `/etc/os-release` file.
 A builder can implement more than one target at time.
 For example, the minikube builder is just a vanilla one.

-Once you have the constant, you will need to add it to the `BuilderByTarget` map.
+Once you have the constant, you will need to add it to the [byTarget](https://github.com/falcosecurity/driverkit/blob/master/pkg/driverbuilder/builder/target.go) map.
 Open your file and you will need to add something like this:

 ```go